SEI-R-7-26/class_wiki/README.md

 ![Wiki](https://media.wired.com/photos/5955ac6b5992c54331ac161b/191:100/pass/2000px-Wikipedia-logo-v2-en-F.jpg)

 ___
-Welcome to the SEIR125 Class Wiki. <br/> This repository is a place where all course content covered can be found readily.
-Content will be organized by Unit, Week, and Day, with the lessons covered and class recording for each day.
+Welcome to the SEI-R-1-25 Class Wiki. <br/><br/> This repository is a place where all of the course content we've covered can be found.
+Content will be organized by Unit, Week, and Day, with the lessons repos and class recording links for each day.

 Daily Javascript Challenges can be found [here](https://github.com/SEI-R-1-25/daily_js_challenges).

 Looking for more practice?
 Short on reading material?
-We have just the section for you!
 Check out the Additional Resources section at the bottom of this wiki.

 ___
 <details><summary><strong>Unit 1</strong> - HTML / CSS / JavaScript</summary><p>